SEO Agent16 min read

 With the content foundation in place, the agent focused on technical optimization and getting Google to discover and index the pages.

-- Optimized meta titles for 6 high-impression, low-CTR pages
+• Optimizes meta titles for high-impression, low-CTR pages

-- Added blog lead capture (inline CTAs and sticky bar)
+• Adds blog lead capture elements (inline CTAs, sticky bars)

-Google indexed 20 out of 101 pages within 90 days.
-This is typical for a new domain.
-The agent continued to resubmit URLs via the Indexing API and monitor crawl status in Google Search Console.
+Google steadily indexes pages over 60 to 90 days for new domains.
+The AI agent resubmits URLs via the Indexing API and monitors crawl status in Google Search Console to accelerate this process.

 Want results like these for your business?